 The Consumer Product Safety Commission has not publicized safety violations for tens of thousands of corrective actions between 1990 and 2004.
 They often withhold information about the safety of the products for months or even years, allowing large manufacturers to sell harmful or substandard products to consumers.

-For years, many veterans and their families suffered severe medical conditions after living for years at military camps and bases across the United States.
+Many veterans and their families suffered severe medical conditions for years after living for years at military camps and bases across the United States.
 Most blamed these conditions on genetics, not knowing that exposure to toxic substances led to health issues among individuals.
 The environmental reports carried out by government agencies remained hidden for decades before they surfaced.

-Most of these issues that arise at government institutions are because of lobbyists, negligence, and lack of resources.
+Most of these issues at government institutions arise from lobbyists, negligence, and lack of resources.
 If the government were to enforce legislation and regulations fully, it would require more bureaucracy, levying higher taxes, and shifting public funds from much-needed programs to ensure justice.